monochandan/Text-CheckWorthy-Classification/README.md

 # Check Worthiness Estimetion of Text Data

+With the rapid rise of online misinformation, it's increasingly important to prioritize which claims are worth fact-checking.
+Check-worthiness estimation tackles this by classifying whether a statement like a tweet or debate quote-merits verification.
+However, challenges such as subjectivity, data imbalance, and linguistic ambiguity make this task difficult.

+While recent benchmarks like CheckThat!
+Lab at CLEF 2024 have seen dominance from transformer-based and LLM-based models (e.g., RoBERTa, GPT-4, LLaMA2), these often demand high computational resources.
+Whether using transformer-based models or traditional machine learning approaches, my focus was on efficiently addressing this problem in a trustworthy manner, while keeping in mind the variety and complexity of textual data.
+This project explores different approachs of ensemble-based traditional ML models, supported by resampling techniques, can remain competitive.
+I have conduct  experiment with [QLoRA](https://arxiv.org/abs/2305.14314) for memory-efficient fine-tuning of large models, offering a practical alternative to resource-heavy approaches.

 This research addresses the growing need to identify claims worth fact-checking, especially in the age of widespread misinformation.
 Focusing on English-language datasets from U.S. presidential debate transcripts, we apply a range of resampling methods to tackle data imbalance and explore multiple machine learning approaches from traditional models to fine-tuned LLMs using memory-efficient techniques like QLoRA.

 ## Key contributions include :